NEWS + EVENTS

 Free School for Farmworkers strives to create pockets of opportunity to skill share, connect and learn about parts of agriculture that can be overlooked, forgotten or hoarded due to the nature of working on farms under capitalism.

-Flyer designed by Richella Acosta
+Flyer designed by Blanca Banuelos

 Not Our Farm turned 5 !